NicolasTeeKY/alx-low_level_programming/README.md

-Learning about C low level programming
+this is learning about c low level programming